-- The Northern Store is the main store and there are a few small privately-run businesses. - Food can be ordered and shipped from Fresh Market Foods in Sioux Lookout. - Other services include the Cat Lake Lodge, Gray's Motel, and a local radio station.
+- The Northern Store is the main store and there are a few small privately-run businesses. - Food can be ordered and shipped from Fresh Market Foods in Sioux Lookout.
+Personal groceries are usually brought to the school by community members or staff members if you know they are being delivered. - Other services include the Cat Lake Lodge, Canada Post, an ATM, and a local radio station.